dbeniamin/1-100_PythonCode_Challenge/README.md

 **03.12.2024 → day 71 - Deploy the webApp(blog)** - How-to deploy any of your work.
 - List of notes that are used to deploy an app and several hosting options based on your target.

+**04.12.2024 → day 72 - Data Exploration with Pandas** - Explore data handling with pandas.
+- Introduction to data manipulation using Pandas and working with big data CSV files.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.